 HR Compliance in the Philippines

-How to hire workers in the Philippines
+How to Hire a Workforce in the Philippines

-The Philippines government strictly prohibits employment discrimination based on ethnicity, race, religious beliefs, sex or gender, pregnancy, sexual orientation, civil status and HIV.
+The Philippines government strictly prohibits employment discrimination based on ethnicity, race, religious beliefs, sex or gender, pregnancy, sexual orientation, civil status, and HIV.
 In addition, there is legislation to protect employees from sexual harassment.

-The demand for professional personnel is high in the Philippines, and you should leverage all local media to advertise open positions, including print, airwaves and online resources.
+The demand for professional personnel is high in the Philippines, and you should leverage all local media to advertise open positions, including print, airwaves, and online resources.
 Nevertheless, there are no guarantees that candidates will choose your firm over your competitors.

 Employment agreements in the Philippines can be oral or written, in English or Tagalog (Filipino).
 Like in most countries, a dual language contract will be concluded by Acumen International for Philippine nationals.
 The contract must detail the terms of the employee’s compensation, benefits, and termination.
-The offer of employment letter and employment agreement must express the salary and other compensation amounts in Philippine Pesos (PhP).
+The offer of employment letter and employment agreement must express the salary and other compensation amounts in Philippine Pesos (PHP).

 Failure on the employer’s part to live up to the terms of the employment agreement can result in harsh fines and penalties.

-Documents required for on-boarding Filipino workers
+Documents Required for On-boarding Filipino Workers